 Motorcycles are pure joy to ride, but when something goes wrong, they offer little protection from other drivers or the road.
 When motorcyclists get into an accident, they often sustain severe injuries.
-In this blog post, we describe some of the most common types of motorcycle accidents, and describe where liability often lies when those accidents take place.
+In this blog post, we describe some of the most common types of motorcycle accidents, describe where liability often lies when those accidents take place, and when you should contact a motorcycle accident lawyer.

 Motorcycles take up relatively little space on the road compared to passenger vehicles.
 It’s easy for them to hide in the blind spots of larger vehicles, including vans and SUVs.
 Drivers also often fail to look specifically for motorcycles, which fit a very different visual profile than other passenger vehicles.
 Unfortunately, drivers sometimes gloss over smaller vehicles, including bicycles and motorcycles, when looking around them for potential dangers.